joel-chang/ndhuwebs/README.md

   ```
   python -m venv ndhuwebs/
   ```
+3. Activate the virtual environment.
-3. Install a browser and it's corresponding driver (only chrome/chromedriver and firefox/geckodriver supported).
+5. Install a browser and it's corresponding driver (only chrome/chromedriver and firefox/geckodriver supported).
-4. Install selenium using pip.
-Experiment with different version according to your browser/driver.
+6. Install selenium using pip.
+Experiment with different versions according to your browser/driver.
   ```
   pip install selenium
   ```